math-comp/hierarchy-builder/README.md

 - a *structure* is declared by attaching zero or more factories to a type.

-- a *builder* is user provided piece of code capable of building one or more mixins from a factory.
+- a *builder* is a user provided piece of code capable of building one or more mixins from a factory.

 - an *instance* is an example of a structure: it provides all operation and